halcy/Mastodon.py/docs/index.rst

         'replies_count': # The number of replies to this status.
         'card': # A preview card for links from the status, if present at time of delivery,
                 # as card dict.
+        'poll': # A poll dict if a poll is attached to this status.
     }

 Mention dicts